 Libra: the challenges of one of the largest discoveries of the Brazilian pre-salt

-The Libra field is one of the largest pre-salt oil discoveries to date in Brazil and Total main Exploration & Production project in the country.
-Total E&P do Brasil is part of the consortium responsible for exploring a developing the field, with a 20% stake, alongside Petrobras (operator, with 40%), Shell (20%), China National Offshore Oil Corporation (10%) and China National Petroleum Corporation (10%).
+The Libra field is one of the largest pre-salt oil discoveries to date in Brazil and a Total main Exploration & Production project in the country.
+Total E&P do Brasil is part of the consortium responsible for exploring and developing the field, with a 20% stake, alongside Petrobras (operator, with 40%), Shell (20%), China National Offshore Oil Corporation (10%) and China National Petroleum Corporation (10%).
 The companies are gathering their extensive industry experience to develop this giant field.

 Located in the Santos Basin, approximately 200 km off the coast of Rio de Janeiro, Libra covers an area of 1,550 square kilometers - equivalent to the size of the city of São Paulo - and is located in ultra-deep waters, at a depth of approximately 2,000 meters.
 Operating in deep offshore is in the DNA of the Total group.
-In Libra we can share with the consortium partners our knowledge in the segment, particularly in projects in West Africa, such as CLOV, Dalia, Girassol and Pazflor¹, to contribute to the successful development of this asset.
+In Libra, we can share with the consortium partners our knowledge in the segment, particularly in projects in West Africa, such as CLOV, Dalia, Girassol and Pazflor¹, to contribute to the successful development of this asset.
 It is a complex project that involves various technological, operational and human challenges, both in Brazil and in France.

 The FPSO which will be used in Libra Extended Well Test was converted in Singapore and arrived in Brazil last May